A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

 Over the years, there has been an increase in studies that explore the sensing capabilities of smartphones and wearables to assess as well as improve worker's health and wellbeing.
 Among the papers selected, mental health issues such as stress, anxiety, affects are important dimensions studied.
 Most of these studies ask participants to self-report their health and wellbeing using validated instruments.
 While some studies use one-off survey scores, others employ experience sampling to study worker's wellbeing in a longitudinal fashion.
 We list the key studies in Table \ref{tabl:sensors}.

-Assessing worker's stress and/or anxiety is perhaps the most studied topic pertaining to worker's wellbeing.
-As stress and anxiety are known to have an impact on heart rate (HR), most of the studies rely on HR based signals obtained from wrist worn wearables that employ photoplethysmography (PPG)~\cite{ppg} sensors.
+Assessing workers' stress and/or anxiety is perhaps the most studied topic about worker's wellbeing.
+As stress and anxiety are known to have an impact on heart rate (HR), most of the studies rely on HR-based signals obtained from wrist-worn wearables that employ photoplethysmography (PPG)~\cite{ppg} sensors.
 For instance, Feng \textit{et al.}~\cite{feng2020modeling} show that PPG based HR and step counts from a Fitbit can be used to classify the anxiety level of nursing professionals.
 The authors introduce a pipeline for discovering behavioral consistency features, the inclusion of which leads to an overall improvement in the predictive model, with an accuracy of about 58\%.
 For this work, the authors use the median-splitted score of self-reported State-Trait Anxiety Inventory (STAI)~\cite{stai} as the ground truth.
 Similarly, in a study of 10 construction workers, Jebelli \textit{et al.}~\cite{jebelli2019application} use a wrist wearable capable of not only capturing the participant's HR through PPG signals, but also their electrodermal activity (EDA) and peripheral skin temperature (ST).
-The study uses Salivary cortisol as the ground truth to assess baseline stress levels of the workers.
-Authors obtain an accuracy of about 73\% when distinguishing between low, medium and high stress level of the workers.
+The study uses salivary cortisol as the ground truth to assess the baseline stress levels of the workers, obtaining an accuracy of about 73\% when distinguishing between low, medium and high stress level of the workers.
+Similarly, Mark \textit{et al.}~\cite{mark2016email} discover in their research on information workers that there is a direct correlation between the daily time spent on emails (captured via activity logging software) and increased levels of reported stress.
+In a bid to craft a stress-reduction intervention for the workplace, Howe \textit{et al.}~\cite{10.1145/3491102.3502027} conduct a four-week study with 86 participants to evaluate workplace stress-reduction interventions, using signals from email, calendar, facial images, and heart rate data.
+Their findings show that digital micro-interventions effectively reduce short-term workplace stress.
+Building on this work, Suh \textit{et al.}\cite{suh2024toward} analyze factors influencing intervention engagement, finding that contextual signals and individual traits significantly impact intervention effectiveness, while user-rescheduled interventions show higher engagement rates.
+Together, these studies demonstrate the value of passive sensing-based interventions while highlighting the importance of individual and contextual factors in their design.